 To edit a constraint:

-- 1. Select a constraint type from the constraint browser. - Select the constraint, edit the values and click the green check mark to apply your changes.
-To cancel the changes press the red cancel mark.
-The green syntax flag indicates that the constraint was successfully checked.
+- 1. Select a constraint type from the constraint browser. - 2.
+Select the constraint, edit the values and click Save.
+The green syntax flag indicates that the syntax check for the constraint was successful.

 To delete a constraint: